-I want to say a special thanks to Ron Laird an excellent photographer and great naturalist who not only gave me a place to stay, right on the ranch where I photographed these grouse.
-But also took time out of his busy day to share some of his own work with me and show me many of the other places to photograph in the area.
-Thanks again Ron.
+I want to say a special thanks to Ron Laird, an excellent photographer and great naturalist, who not only gave me a place to stay, right on the ranch where I photographed these grouse.
+He also took time out of his busy day to share some of his own work with me and show me many of the other places to photograph in the area.
+Thanks again, Ron.

 Here is a series of shots showing the male calling.
 I checked the time stamp in the metadata for these images and the span of time between the first shot in the series and the last is less than a second (my camera takes 8 frames per second).
 So this action is happening very quickly.